dbashford/mimosa/README.md

 ## Linting Your CoffeeScript, JavaScript and CSS

-Linting is a code checking process that finds common mistakes in your code, or just variances away from the idiom.
-Mimosa can automatically lint all of the CSS and JavaScript it moves from your source directories to your compiled directories.
-Any errors or warnings that come out of that linting will be printed to the console.
+To 'lint' your code is to check it for common mistakes or variances from the idiom.
+Mimosa will automatically lint all of the CSS and JavaScript it moves from your source directories to your compiled directories.
+Any errors or warnings that come out of that linting will be printed to the console but will not stop or fail the compilation.
 Inside the mimosa-config is this snippet which controls the linting.

 ```
 # lint: